WU-James/Cquirrel_Implementation/README.md

 # Cquirrel_Implementation
 This is my implementation of [Cquirrel](https://cse.hkust.edu.hk/~yike/Cquirrel.pdf) using Flink.
+The Query 3 of [TPC-H](https://www.tpc.org/tpch/) is selected to implement.

 ## Dependencies
 Java 11